-A win would put Walz in rare company: He’d join Hubert Humphrey and Walter Mondale as the only Minnesotans to ascend to the vice presidency.
+Walz had sought to join Hubert Humphrey and Walter Mondale as the only Minnesotans to ascend to the vice presidency.
+He was unsuccessful.

-“I could not be prouder to be on this ticket,” Walz told a few dozen supporters at a Pennsylvania diner on Tuesday.
+“I could not be prouder to be on this ticket,” Walz told a few dozen supporters at a diner in Harrisburg, Pa., early Tuesday.
+He and First Lady Gwen Walz went table-to-table shaking people’s hands and posing for pictures.

-Speaking to reporters before he departed to Washington, D.C., Walz said his “faith in this country has been so restored” by his time on the presidential campaign trail.
+Speaking to reporters in Pennsylvania before election night, Walz said his “faith in this country has been so restored” by his time on the presidential campaign trail.

 “I never thought I’d be in Harrisburg in a diner with folks,” Walz said, calling the election “truly a remarkable thing we do every four years.”